If you press broom symbol, I will not need to go back to jail: Delhi CM Kejriwal in Amritsar | Politics

 The Delhi chief minister was arrested on March 21.

-''AAP is fighting it (BJP) and that is why it is after us,'' Kejriwal said.
+''AAP is only fighting it (BJP) and that is why it is after us,'' Kejriwal said.

 Earlier, Kejriwal offered prayers at the Golden Temple in Amritsar, during his first visit to the state since being granted interim bail.